yandex-cloud/docs/en/managed-elasticsearch/quickstart.md

    1. Select **Public access**.
    1. Click **Save**.

    Public access can be requested for one or more hosts with the role _Data node_.
-After creating the cluster, you can [connect to Kibana](#connect-kibana) on these hosts.
-You may need to additionally [set up the security groups](operations/cluster-connect.md#configuring-security-groups) to connect to the cluster.
+After creating the cluster, you can [connect to Kibana](#connect-kibana) on these hosts.{% if audience != "internal" %} You may need to additionally [set up the security groups](operations/cluster-connect.md#configuring-security-groups) to connect to the cluster.{% endif %}

    {% include [mes-tip-public-kibana](../_includes/mdb/mes-tip-connecting-to-public-kibana.md) %}